 - Plastic Surgery: N/A

-Mel Brooks started his career as a US Army and served as a corporal during the World War II.
+Mel Brooks started his career as a US Army and served as a corporal during World War II.
 Brooks Later joined the television industry as a comic and a writer for the TV variety show ‘Your Show of Shows’.

 After the war, for several years Brooks performed many theatrical shows and touched everyone’s heart.
 He also started working in various nightclubs and resorts as a drummer and pianist.
 Around this time he changed his name Mel Brooks from his mother’s Maiden name Brookeman after being confused with Max Kaminsky the Borscht Belt trumpet player.